phonegap/phonegap-plugin-push/docs/INSTALLATION.md

 cordova plugin add https://github.com/phonegap/phonegap-plugin-push
 ```

 As of version 2.0.0 the SENDER_ID parameter has been removed at install time.
-Instead you put your google-services.json (Android) and/or GoogleService-Info.pList in the root folder of your project and then add the following lines into your plugin.xml.
+Instead you put your google-services.json (Android) and/or GoogleService-Info.plist in the root folder of your project and then add the following lines into your plugin.xml.

 In the platform tag for Android add the resource-file tag: